zcolucci1012/roguelike/README.md

 - Download onto Github Desktop / Download the Zip file
 - Go into a java compiler (such as BlueJ, possibly Eclipse but I haven't gotten it to work yet)
-- Locate the folder within the Github folder labeled "games4jeffpackage"
+- Locate the folder within the Github folder labeled "roguelike"
 - Import folder into java compiler
 - Compile the files
 - Run the class labeled Main